nice-registry/all-the-package-names/README.md

 # all-the-package-names

-A perpetually out-of-date list of all the 263663+ public package names on npm
+A list of all the public package names on npm.
+Updated hourly.

 ## Installation